-Working Together to Safeguard Children 2018 defines the categories of harm as:
+Working Together 2018 defines the categories of harm as:

 Physical Abuse

 A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.